Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/proposal/proposal.md

 What will it solve, is it safe, etc. Check Lara’s slides for what to cover.
 -
 - Responsible
     - Printed Circuit Boards are manufactured with different material compositions and are intrinsically complex generating multiple challenges at end of life<sup>6</sup>
-    - Recycling of the lithium ion batteris is difficult as the contents are difficult to separate unlike lead acid batteries
+    - Recycling of the lithium ion batteris brings challenges as the contents are difficult to separate unlike lead acid batteries
     - Single purchase/donation therefore no committing payment plan for the lighting solution
 - Genuine need
-    -
+    - Light in the home enables more flexible working hours allowing for breaks during hottest parts of the day <sup>3</sup>
+    - facilitates productive work in the evening freeing up daytime hours for other income streams<sup>3</sup>
 - Adds significant value
-    -
+    - existing products are more expensive
+    - solar infrastructure and hubs is desired end goal however time frame for implementation is longer
 - Accessible
     - Self sufficient product, can be rapidly implemented without new infrastructure requirements
     - Noam is planning to donate the boards to local sellers, may have to consider 15% import tax <sup>5</sup>
     - Parts produced in China, assembled in Ethiopia
 - Context appropriate
-    - Ethiopia has a high solar potential of 5.2KWh/m<sup>2</sup>/day
+    - Ethiopia has a high solar potential of 5.2KWh/m<sup>2</sup>/day<sup>6</sup>
-    - Rechargeable battery: does not require grid connection so suitable for rural Ethiopia
+    - Rechargeable battery: does not require grid connection so suitable for rural setting
-    - Requirement of 4 hours 40 minutes battery life, to meet local requirements with annually invariant daylight.
+    - Requirement of 4 hours 40 minutes battery life, to meet local requirements with annually invariant daylight
-    - Better to make higher quality, but more robust/repairable could increase cost (tradeoffs)
+    - Potentially better to make higher quality, but more robust/repairable could increase cost (tradeoffs)
-- Manufacturing and Distribution
-  - Noam is planning to donate the boards to local sellers, may have to consider 15% import tax <sup>5</sup>
-  - Parts produced in China, assembled in Ethiopia
     - Repairability concerns: soldering is easier for in factory repair, but bolts would be easier to repair in home

 # References
  1. World Bank Open Data. (n.d.).
 World Bank Open Data. https://data.worldbank.org/indicator/EG.ELC.ACCS.RU.ZS?end=2023&locations=ET&start=2008